 Our SS18 collection of hands draws on a palette of everyday materials, each familiar and understated, yet rich in associations.
 We are challenging the dominant prosthetic material palettes of 'realistic' pink plastics and cyborg-like carbon fibre with leathers, woods, acetates, felts and metals.

 Every hand will be made to order.
 Wearers can prototype their hand in-shop, trying different material combinations before making a final specification.
 We use flexible fabrication technologies to make each hand from the specified materials in the correct size, working with a network of makespaces and manufacturers.

 We are inspired by materials-led clothing and footwear labels like Universal Works and Camper, and the Supernormal design philosophy of Jasper Morrison, Naoto Fukasawa and Muji.

-Visitors can make an appointment to work with us over a 30 minute one-to-one appointment to explore materials and finishes from this season's collection, before specifying and trying your hand design
+A diverse collection of wearers and non-wearers, fashion designers, prosthetics professionals and artists each joined us for a 30 minute one-to-one appointment to explore materials and finishes from the collection, before specifying and trying their hand design

 More images and writing on Hands of X will follow as a book.
 In the meantime, we'd be delighted to hear from you